Your Future Awaits

 What recreational activities are there in the Waxhaw area?

-Recreational activities in the Waxhaw area include escape rooms, mini golf, beautiful parks, delicious places to eat and much more!
-Here are some examples of what is in the area:
+Recreational activities in the Waxhaw area include lots of hiking and beautiful parks, escape rooms, mini golf, antiques and thrifting, restaurants, and much more!

 - Crowders Mountain State Park